ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/cervical_cancer_concept_model.rst

  - Co-test (cytology plus HPV test) is not recommended for women under 30 according to guidelines from American Cancer Society and U.S. Preventive Services Task Force.
- - We are not testing HPV for women under 30 and those follow-up with cytology alone every year in Branch C.
+ - We are not testing HPV for women under 30 and those follow-up with cytology alone in one year at Branch B.
  - Women who have been vaccinated or detected BCC and treated should continue to be screened.